BIVROST/360WebPlayer/README.md

 ### How does it work?

-All configurations are autodetected, from the `.mp4` extension and the `SbS` keyword.
-Equirectangular projections is the default.
+All configurations are autodetected.
+For example the `.mp4` extension means it's a video and the `SbS` keyword says it's side by side stereoscopy.
+Equirectangular projection is the default.

 Everything is included in the css and js files.
 There are no additional downloads.